cardano-foundation/CIPs/CIP-0071/README.md

 This Plutus minting policy will perform the following checks:
 1. Polls are still open during the Tx validFrom/validTo interval
-2. The reference NFT assets were spent (typically, sent-to-self) for each ballot being minted
+2. The ballot NFTs were validly minted (at the least, the user sent-to-self the reference assets and the vote weight/choices are correct)
 3. The minted assets are sent directly to the ballot box smart contract in the minting transaction (see [the potential attack below](#Creation-of-Ballot-Without-Casting-a-Vote))

 For the voter, each vote they wish to cast will require creating a separate "ballot" NFT.
 In the process, their reference NFT never leaves the original wallet.
 Sample [Helios language](https://github.com/Hyperion-BT/Helios) pseudocode (functions elided for space) is as follows: